divyanshujhawar/Locate-Bus/README.md

 ## 1.Start Screen:-
 This activity contains 2 buttons :-
 1. LOGIN :- this button is for Organisations  to login and update their bus slots.
-After login, Screen2 will open.(Scrren2 mentioned below)
+On clicking this butoon, the user will be redirected to a login screen and after successful login Screen2 will open.(Scrren2 mentioned below)
 2. FIND BUS :- this button is for bus travelers to search an organistion by its name and find its bus slot.
 A bus traveler will get redirected to Scrren1 (mentioned below).

 <div>